Why Are Celebrities Dressing Like Tourists?

 A week ago, Taylor Swift was photographed wearing a pink sweatshirt featuring a print of the New York City skyline below an airbrushed logo.
 It was a hoodie that looked straight out of an everyday airport gift shop, something you'd find stuffed underneath I <3 NY coffee mugs and chocolate bars bearing the visage of President Donald Trump.
 But it wasn't — the sweatshirt was Balenciaga, and it costs $895.
 Welcome to New York!

 In an extremely 2018 story, a company that manufactures New York City merch, including the NYC design featured on Swift's sweatshirt, is suing Balenciaga for copyright infringement.
 On July 27th, Fashionista reported that City Merchandise, Inc., a souvenir company that makes the kinds of tchotkes you find on Canal Street, filed a lawsuit against the luxury label.
 They allege that Balenciaga's products have an identical "concept and feel" to their own, describing the designs as "virtually indistinguishable."
 They are!
-That's the point.
+Which was certainly intentional.

 While it's the first time he's been sued, this, as Fashionista notes, is Balenciaga Creative Director Demna Gvasalia's whole deal.
 The man made his name on DHL t-shirts; he loves to mock the luxury market (which certainly deserves it).
 Both Robin Givhan at Washington Post and Emilia Petrarca at The Cut have recently run op-eds about fashion's troll moment, and Gvasalia is its king.
 I am typing this whilst wearing a Balenciaga dress covered in a print of Euros; it looks like it's from a street vender, and the guy who sold it to me (at extreme discount — I may be an idiot, but I'm not that big of an idiot) kept emphasizing that that was The Point.
 Looking like a clueless tourist has, for some time now, been the move.